BrerDawg/ti_lpc/README.md

 The embedded graph shows various waveforms, cyan trace marks start of each speech frame, green is glottal pitch/white noise stimulus that feeds into lattice filter, yellow is rendered speech wfm (lattice filter o/p, 8KHz)

-leftclick and drag to move trace on x-axis select a sample on a trace firstly (this also gives you keybrd focus),
+leftclick and drag to move trace on x-axis</br>
+select a sample on a trace firstly (this also gives you keybrd focus),</br>

 use mousewheel to change x scale.

-press 'c' to zero y offset positions.
+press 'c' to zero y offset positions.</br>

-press 'a' and spin mousewheel to change y amplitude, on a per trace basis
+press 'a' and spin mousewheel to change y amplitude, on a per trace basis</br>

-press 'x' and spin mousewheel to change x position (or just drag), for all traces press 'y' and spin mousewheel to change y position, on a per trace basis
+press 'x' and spin mousewheel to change x position (or just drag), for all traces</br> press 'y' and spin mousewheel to change y position, on a per trace basis</br>

-The second graph in its own window shows the samplerate converted speech wfm, this is at the samplerate you have entered for your current PC audio hardware. press 'h' for help on controlling this graph's trace
+The second graph in its own window shows the samplerate converted speech wfm, this is at the samplerate you have entered for your current PC audio hardware.</br>
+press 'h' for help on controlling this graph's trace.